K-SHREEHARINI2005/cuckoo-hash-implementation/README.md

 # cuckoo-hash-implementation
-Cuckoo Hashing algorithm implemented in C, focusing on fast lookup, insertion, and efficient collision management using dual hash tables.
+Cuckoo Hashing algorithm implemented in C++, focusing on fast lookup, insertion, and efficient collision management using dual hash tables.

-Cuckoo Hashing in C
+Cuckoo Hashing in C++
 *A simple and efficient implementation of the Cuckoo Hashing algorithm using the C programming language.
 *This project demonstrates collision handling in hash tables using multiple hash functions and relocation (rehashing) of elements.